Top 5 Reasons to Use a Car While at Disney World

 3 – Off-Site Trips

-You’ve spent all this time and money to get to Disney World and now you want to leave the property?!
-It’s true, sometimes we need to make a visit to the pharmacy, grocery store, shoe store, or non-Disney priced restaurant.
-Having a car gives you a freedom to pick up extras at the grocery store or make an unscheduled trip to the pharmacy for medicine you might not have packed.
+You’ve spent all this time and money to get to Disney World, and now you want to leave the property?!
+It’s true, and sometimes we need to make a visit to the pharmacy, grocery store, shoe store, or non-Disney-priced restaurant.
+Having a car gives you the freedom to pick up extras at the grocery store or make an unscheduled trip to the pharmacy for medicine you might not have packed.
 How about a trip to Downtown Orlando?
 Maybe the Magic are playing one night?
 You can plan a day to sneak away without having to pay for a taxi.
 Ease of access to unforeseen and planned adventures is a great thing to have.
-Sure there are services that will provide the things you need, but you will pay a premium for them.
+Sure, there are services that will provide the things you need, but you will pay a premium for them.
 Save the cash and pay for the gas yourself!

 4 – Direct Access Within Disney World

 This goes along with the timing, but how great is it to be able to go from your resort straight to another resort without transferring somewhere like a theme park?
 Having our own vehicle has actually encouraged us to resort hop and check out the different holiday displays at different resorts.
 We’ve been to more resort restaurants on our down days because of the ability to hop in the car and go.
 DVC members can also pool-hop to certain locations.
 I’m definitely not riding the bus in my swim gear so the car is the only way to go.
 Another location to visit are the mini-golf locations.
 They aren’t difficult to find, but if you want to get there without a car, you’ll need to make a couple of bus transfers.